“To know your Enemy, you must become your Enemy.” ― Sun Tzu.

 Pakistan claims the northern part of the region, and three initial wars the two nations fought over the area—in 1947–48, 1965 and 1971—failed to resolve the dispute.
 The Simla Agreement, signed after the 1971 conflict, stipulated that neither country would attempt to alter the cease-fire line, dubbed the Line of Control, and neither party has expressed a real interest in converting that temporary boundary into a permanent border.

 By early 1999 it seemed India and Pakistan were well on their way to improving their relationship.
 Nearly three decades had passed since their last direct war, and despite a Pakistan-backed insurgency in Jammu and Kashmir and nuclear weapons tests by both countries in 1998, it appeared Islamabad was ready to discuss with New Delhi a bilateral solution to the Kashmir issue.
 But not all concerned parties supported a negotiated settlement, least of all the Pakistani army, which decided to act—covertly.
+It seems the Pakistan Army’s fears of a future Indian invasion stemmed from the heavy artillery fire-assaults launched by then Indian PM I K Gujral against the Neelam Valley in 1997.

 In early May shepherds in the Kargil district, on the Indian side of the Line of Control, informed the local Indian brigade commander of heavily armed men atop the ridges.
 The first Army patrol sent to investigate was attacked and met with casualties (four killed and five wounded).
 Lieutenant Saurabh Kalia and his five-man patrol went to investigate but vanished; it was later determined they had been captured and tortured to death.
 A second patrol went missing; an IAF helicopter followed by a Canberra reconnaissance aircraft were damaged in Pakistani rocket fire; and an attempt to dislodge the Pakistanis from a key peak (Point 5353) was repulsed.